aqlaboratory/openfold-3/docs/source/precomputed_msa_how_to.md

 4. [Adding the MSA file/directory paths to the inference query json](precomputed_msa_how_to.md#4-specifying-paths-in-the-inference-query-file)
 5. [Updating the MSA pipeline settings](precomputed_msa_how_to.md#5-modifying-msa-settings-for-custom-precomputed-msas)

-If you intend to use your own, custom pipeline for generating MSAs, we advise consulting steps 1 and 2 beforehand.
-Steps 1, 2 and 5 can be skipped if using our OF3-style MSA generation pipeline.
-Step 3 is optional.
+IMPORTANT:

+*Using your own MSAs generated with a custom workflow*:
+- Steps 1, 2, 4, 5 are required, step 3 is optional, but recommended if your dataset is large or redundant in the number of unique sequences.
+- Make sure to **consult steps 1 and 2 beforehand**, especially if your use case requires the computation of a large number of alignments.
+This is to ensure that your MSAs are generated in the expected format, with the expected filenames and are organized in the expected directory structure.

+*Using our OF3-style MSA generation pipeline*
+- Only step 4 is required, step 3 is optional, but recommended if your dataset is large or redundant in the number of unique sequences.

 ## 1. Precomputed MSA Files